-- Self-service machines: Credit card and debit card payment can be made using self-service machines in Rutherford, Cameron, Coutts (Education) and John Walter Scott (Health Sciences) libraries.
+- Self-service machines: Credit card and debit card payment can be made using self-service machines in Rutherford, Cameron, Coutts (Education), John Walter Scott (Health Sciences), and Bibliotheque Sait-Jean libraries.

 - InfoLink: Cash and ONECard payments can be made in-person at any InfoLink location.
+You can also pay using credit or debit cards but ONLY at the InfoLink ONEcard Service Centre in HUB mall.
 Please refer to InfoLink website for hours of operation.

 - By Mail: Cheques should be made payable to University of Alberta Library and include your ONEcard/Library Barcode Number or Student ID Number on the back of the cheque.
 If your cheque does not already include your current address and telephone number, include this information on the cheque as well.
 Mail cheque to: